 - Weight: Shears often must be lifted above the head during hedge trimming.
 For that reason, lightweight hedge shears can help prevent neck and shoulder pain or repetitive strain injuries.
-If weight is a concern, look for shears that weigh no more than 2 pounds.
+If weight is a concern, look for shears that weigh about 2 pounds or less.

-- Comfort: Ergonomically designed cushioned handles provide a more comfortable grip, enabling gardeners and landscapers to avoid hand pain and discomfort.
+- Comfort: Ergonomically designed shears and cushioned handles provide a more comfortable grip, enabling gardeners and landscapers to avoid hand pain and discomfort.

-- Maneuverability: An adjustable pivot bolt allows the user to adjust the blade tension in accordance with the task at hand, making it easier to maneuver the shears when dealing with branches of different sizes.
 Shock-absorbing bumpers reduce wrist and shoulder pain by tamping down vibrations and preventing abrupt stops.

+- Maneuverability: An adjustable pivot bolt allows the user to adjust the blade tension to match the task at hand, making it easier to maneuver the shears when dealing with branches of different sizes.

 While it varies depending on the particular model, most hedge shears on the market can handle branches up to half an inch in diameter.

 Most hedge shears are made with steel blades, and some have nonstick coatings.
 The best way to ensure longevity and proper function is to clean sap and debris from the blades after each use.
 After cleaning, oil the blade pivot point and any non-coated metal parts before storage.